 Then there’s the dividend issue.
 Dividends in life insurance are not like dividends in the stock market, which are a return on your money.
 Instead, they’re essentially a return of premium, a return of your money, in part as a result of market exposure.
 When that loan collateral is pulled out of the market, your dividend will very likely go down for as long as you have the loan, further inflating your loan cost.

 Unpaid interest can create trouble

 If you pay your loan interest out of your pocket, you have little to fear.
 But if you instruct your insurer to pay your loan interest with dividends or by dipping into your policy, you could be headed for serious trouble.
-That’s because if they fail to cover the full interest due, that unpaid interest will accrue as income and be added to the loan balance.
+That’s because any unpaid interest will accrue as income and be added to the loan balance.